jamischarles/export-medium-to-gatsby/README.md

 ## Customize via templates
-Based on which gatsby theme you're using you may need to generate differen frontmatter fields.
+Based on which gatsby theme you're using you may need to generate different frontmatter fields.

-Here is an example `template.js` you can pass to the CLI via the `-t` flag.
+Here are some example `template.js` you can save and pass to the CLI via the `-t` flag.

 ### Template ex1: Different folder for each post
 - specifies `2018-04-16` date format in frontmatter `date` field